-In this blog series on teaching Open Science in the field of linguistics, Dennis Dressel and I (Naomi Truan) report on our experience in the project “Grammar and School” in the winter term 2020-2021.
+In this blog series on teaching Open Science in the field of linguistics, I report on my experience in the project “Grammar and School” in the winter term 2020-2021 and the summer 2021.

-We reflect on our learning process and the challenges and joys we faced when we decided to publish our teaching material as Open Educational Resources and to foster Open Science in our seminar.
-We plead for more openness, both in science and in the ways we address our vulnerability and hesitations through this journey.
+I reflect on my learning process and the challenges and joys I faced when I decided to publish my teaching material as Open Educational Resources and to foster Open Science in my seminar.
+I plead for more openness, both in science and in the ways we address our vulnerability and hesitations through this journey.

-Our thoughts are structured in a series of blog posts that can be read independently or one after another:
+I structured my thoughts in a series of blog posts that can be read independently or one after another:

 If you’re interested in our background, here are some short bios revolving around our familiarity and commitment to Open Science before the project started.